tobek/laminae/notes.md

 ### Physical, Environmental, Aesthetic

-- "new identity idea: asane (as opposed to insane). not crazy, just renouncing and revoking sanity Relieved face" https://twitter.com/sonyasupposedly/status/1463771414830325761
+unused ones can just be particular places

+- in the clouds of a gas giant
+    - maybe LEC is just floating palaces in endless haze
 - More extreme weather and how it effects culture - like it always rains, but weirder
 - Sort of like the wall place, one place could be an endless crevasse
-    + maybe 100 feet across (need to conceptualize it - tennis court?) so daylight is limited (very, it would converge to block out all light unless plane's geometry is differnt, or it slopes outwards? maybe slopes out and never seems to increase in distance), especially if the people above you have many bridged buildings..infinitely tall and deep. maybe there's one area only where the distance varies - like an amphitheater. a city used to be there but now there is only a lone demon - probably XEX
+    + maybe 100 feet across (need to conceptualize it - tennis court?) so daylight is limited (very, it would converge to block out all light unless plane's geometry is differnt, or it slopes outwards? maybe slopes out and never seems to increase in distance), especially if the people above you have many bridged buildings..infinitely tall and deep. maybe there's one area only where the distance varies - like an amphitheater. a city used to be there but now there is only a lone demon - LED, NEP, NED
     + "Karaz_ca_01" pic and michael hutter
 - No "ground" is known, but this realm is laid out as a lattice of gnarled and winding mostly-horizontal projections of rock.
 Crags and massive plateaus give way to tendrils of stone sometimes no thicker than 10 feet wide that protrude wildly sidways into the air without any support underneath it.
-And entire pathways do occasionally snap, falling upwards as often as downwards. maybe CNC or LEC
+And entire pathways do occasionally snap, falling upwards as often as downwards. maybe CNC or XEX
     - The capital, known as The Anvil, rests on an unusually solid mass of rock that, viewed in profile, resembles an anvil.
 On the tip of the long, slender horn rests the palace of TODO/ruler.
 - Underwater
 - https://en.wikipedia.org/wiki/Glossary_of_landforms
 - On water
 - Floating islands
-- Endless river delta - already CGP/Brink?
-- R'lyeh
+- R'lyeh CED
 - Church
 - Valley cathedral, like that photo I took in Molasses (?)
 - Gothic architecture
-- Endless castle/palace (maybe LEP/LEC?)
+- Endless castle/palace LEP
-- Maze (LEC?)
+- Maze LED
 - (Traveling) Carnival (is this CND already) - maybe some in NGD
     - "Other common features of carnival include mock battles such as food fights; expressions of social satire; mockery of authorities; costumes of the grotesque body that display exaggerated features such as large noses, bellies, mouths, phalli, or elements of animal bodies; abusive language and degrading acts; depictions of disease and gleeful death; and a general reversal of everyday rules and norms."
     - in Roman Saturnalia, masters and slaves feasted together, or masters provided table service for slaves, also a time for free speech where slaves could say anything
 - Cemetery/necropolis (same as prison plane?)
-- W40k teeming Terra - maybe LGC but that might not fit yet.
-LGX would be ideal, but any LXX ok
+- W40k teeming Terra - LGC LGP LEP
 - Japanese garden
 - https://en.wikipedia.org/wiki/List_of_garden_features
     + stumpery (nicely piled dead trees)